scottaohara/accessibility_interview_questions/README.md

 - Explain how you would make an infographic accessible for screen reader users.
 - What are some issues with modifying normal scrolling behavior?
 For example: infinite scrolling or scrolljacking.
 - Why is color alone insufficient to draw attention to actionable elements, or to convey state?
-- Talk about the importance of using plain language.

 ## Have a question to add?